pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Background

-The plugin was written as a tool to help diagnose a problem on my own vessel where a buggy N2K device was occasionally issuing a broken PGN which in-turn caused Signal K's CAN interface driver (in my case 'canboatjs') to lock-up.
+The plugin was written as a tool to help diagnose a problem on my own vessel where a suspected buggy N2K device is occasionally issuing a broken PGN which in-turn causes Signal K's CAN interface driver (in my case 'canboatjs') to lock-up.

-Rebooting Signal K when an interface lock-up was detected made the problem a much less annoying issue until the underlying 'canboatjs' bug could be diagnosed and fixed.
+Automatically restarting Signal K when an interface lock-up is detected stops the problem becoming a major issue until the inferred 'canboatjs' bug can be diagnosed and fixed.

 ## Author